wq22033/Matawang/README.md

 </p>

 ## Summary
-Mata Wang is a currency exchange web application that simplifies the process of converting currencies.
-It uses EJS, CSS, and JavaScript to retrieve real-time exchange rates through `@everapi/currencyapi-js`.
-With its user-friendly interface and swift results, Mata Wang assists users in exchanging currencies seamlessly.
+Mata Wang is a currency exchange web application that simplifies currency conversion.
+It utilises EJS, CSS, and JavaScript to fetch real-time exchange rates via `@everapi/currencyapi-js`.
+Inspired by its Malay name, which means "currency," the application focuses on providing users with a simplified and effective solution for currency exchange.
 I aim to enhance its functionality by introducing features such as user authentication, interactive charts, and language support.

 ## Getting Started
 ### Running the Website Locally